dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 4. Delete `<DCS standalone installation folder>\Config\retail.cfg`
 5. Run the “Repair DCS World” application in your Start Menu

+## Remove OpenXR Toolkit

+OpenXR Toolkit is discontinued software and should be removed if you previously installed it.

+OpenXR Toolkit is no longer required because all of the features it provides are now surpassed by native features available within DCS, Quad Views Rendering and Virtual Desktop.
+It is now a useless API Layer [which can cause problems for VR applications](https://fredemmott.com/blog/2024/11/25/best-practices-for-openxr-api-layers.html)/.
+For example, it causes crashes in current versions of Falcon BMS.

 ## Quad Views Rendering

 [Quad Views Rendering](https://github.com/mbucchia/Quad-Views-Foveated/wiki/What-is-Quad-Views-rendering%3F) is a technique that renders the focus area within your headset at a higher resolution than the rest of the headset.
 If your headset has eye-tracking, the high-resolution render area will follow your gaze; otherwise, it will be centered within your headset.

+> ℹ️ A common misconception is that Quad Views requires eye tracking.
+While it works _best_ with eye tracking, it is also useful for headsets without eye tracking because you can reduce the resolution at the edges of the display where optical distortion from the headset's lenses blurs the detail anyway.

 ![](images/quad-views.png)